Work

 7/2021 – 8/2021

-• Leading Libraries COVID-19 public service response strategy and implementation through shepherding strategy, internal communication, and external messaging.
+• Led Libraries COVID-19 public service response strategy and implementation through shepherding strategy, internal communication, and external messaging.
 Created an Online Learning & Innovation unit to support all Libraries operations during this period.
-Worked with fellow Associate Dean to charge a new UW Libraries Seattle Directors group to operationalize our COVID-19 response.
 Led Cabinet planning to create documentation to support caregivers while working remotely.

 Association of College & Research Libraries